 Service-Connection & Causes of Schizoaffective Disorder

 Schizoaffective disorder is a mental health condition that includes symptoms of both schizophrenia and a mood disorder, bipolar disorder, or depression.
-Schizoaffective disorder occurs in 0.3% of the population.
+It occurs in 0.3% of the population.
 Veterans with schizoaffective disorder may experience symptoms, such as delusions, hallucinations, manic behavior, hygiene problems, occupational issues, recklessness, and more.
-Schizoaffective disorder is often characterized by talking to yourself, hearing voices, low moods, high moods, and more.
+This disorder is often characterized by talking to yourself, hearing voices, low moods, high moods, and more.
 Schizoaffective disorder is generally treated with antipsychotics, antidepressants, mood stabilizers, psychotherapy, and cognitive behavioral therapy (CBT).

 Here are the causes of schizoaffective disorder and how veterans may service-connect this condition:

 - Brain Chemistry: Many veterans with schizoaffective disorder developed the condition through brain chemistry.
-That means your brain essentially caused the schizoaffective disorder through chemical imbalances or brain structure.
+That means your brain essentially caused the condition through chemical imbalances or brain structure.

 - Genetics: Many veterans develop schizoaffective disorder because of their genetics.
 Often, our VA disability lawyers find that military service aggravated the veteran’s genetic schizoaffective disorder.